73rhodes/Sublime-JSLint/README.md

 Installation
 ------------
+Using Package Control:

+   * Press Ctrl+Shift+P to bring up the Command Palette (or use Tools > Command Palette menu)
+   * Select Package Control: Install Package
+   * Type 'JSLint' to find JSLint (with node) for Sublime Text 2
+   * Select 'JSLint (with node) for Sublime Text 2' to install

+Not using Package Control:
-Save files to the Packages/JSLint directory, then relaunch Sublime:
+   * Save files to the Packages/JSLint directory, then relaunch Sublime:
       * Linux: ~/.config/sublime-text-2/Packages/JSLint
       * Mac: ~/Library/Application Support/Sublime Text 2/Packages/JSLint
       * Windows: %APPDATA%/Sublime Text 2/Packages/JSLint

 Usage
 -----